Vendor master file best practices: standardise your data

 It could be said that the Vendor Master File is the bible of any Accounts Payable (AP) department.
 It, more than any other file, is relied upon by all members of the AP team as the ultimate source of truth.
 However, we know that on average 20% - 25% of all data stored in Vendor Master Files is anomalous.

 With so much incorrect data residing in many Vendor Master Files, how can your AP team act with confidence?
-How can your organisation reliably process supplier payments if you cannot be certain that the information contained in your Vendor Master File is accurate and up-to-date?
+How can your organization reliably process supplier payments if you cannot be certain that the information contained in your Vendor Master File is accurate and up-to-date?

 In this section, we will explore what it takes to assess the current state of your Vendor Master File, as well as the considerations necessary to establish Vendor Master File best practices around how your data should be structured.